 Marble is beautiful and luxurious.
-It’s also known for being unique in every single piece, which makes it desirable for those who want to create a more luxurious space in their home.
+It’s also known for being unique in every piece, making it desirable for those who want to create a more luxurious space in their home.
 There are a lot of things to love about marble, but also a lot of things that you have to consider when you’re putting this material in your space.

 If you’re considering marble sinks and counters for your bathroom, here’s what you need to know.
-From the pros and cons to how to use marble and more, you’ll find it all in the guide below.
+You’ll find everything from the pros and cons to how to use marble and more in the guide below.
 Once you get to know a little more about marble, you’ll get to see how far it can go for you.

 Related: Bathroom Countertop Buying Guide